 Dr. Aimee Dukes, Ph.D, HSP, NCSP

 Dr. Dukes graduated from Tennessee State University with a Ph.D. in Psychology in 2006.
-She has an M.Ed. in Early Childhood Special Education from Vanderbilt University.
-She completed an internship in Cobb County, Georgia and postdoctoral training in Metropolitan Nashville Public Schools.
-Dr. Dukes is a licensed psychologist with a health service provider designation within the state of Tennessee, and she also holds a national certification from the National Association of School Psychologists.
+She is a licensed psychologist with a health service provider designation within the state of Tennessee, and she also holds a national certification from the National Association of School Psychologists as well as certification as a Trauma Professional.
+She is also an adjunct assistant professor at Vanderbilt University where she teaches counseling and leadership classes.

-Dr. Dukes has ten years of experience as a psychologist working with young children up through adolescence.
-She also has experience as a special education teacher and has worked with children who have learning disabilities, developmental disabilities, behavioral disabilities, and children with severe/profound special needs.
+Dr. Dukes has 20+ years of experience as a psychologist working with young children up through adulthood.
+She has experience as a special education teacher as well as teaching at the undergraduate and graduate levels.
 Dr. Dukes has also worked as a Parent Advisor with the Tennessee Early Intervention System.
-She specializes in children with unique learning styles.
+She specializes in autism, ADHD, and dyselxia.
 In 2016, she was awarded the Beth Stokes Memorial award for best practices in school psychology from the Tennessee Association of School Psychologists.

-Dr. Dukes lives at home with her husband, two children, and their cat and fish.
+Dr. Dukes lives at home with her husband, two children, and their dog, Jane.
 She has been trained in Trust Based Relational Interventions (TBRI) at TCU.
-She pursued this training as both a professional and a parent because her daughter was adopted from China in 2014.
+She obtained this training because she herself is an adoptive parent.